ealtili/Blog/Financial_Derivatives.md

 affect their respective businesses.
 Essentially what we've got in that case is it's really just that they fixed a price in advance for a trade that they'll be doing at some point in the future.

-*Speculators are individuals
-who seek exposure to risky assets with the aim of making a profit they're often things like pension plan managers insurance companies are asset management firms financial speculation can involve trading by the I mean buying holding are selling and short selling stocks bonds commodities currencies real estate derivatives are any valuable asset to
+*Speculators* are individuals who seek exposure to risky assets with the aim of making a profit.
+They're often things like pension plan managers, insurance companies are asset management firms.
+Financial speculation can involve trading by the I mean buying holding are selling and short selling stocks bonds commodities currencies real estate derivatives are any valuable asset to